Factor Five

 Twelve years later, with climate change at the top of the agenda and the new economic giants of China and India needing ever more resources, Factor Five picked up where Factor Four left off by examining the impact of recent industrial and technical innovations as well as policy developments.
 It asks what could be done to make that five-fold improvement mainstream?

 It shows that is possible to achieve 80% improvements in resource and energy productivity which can retool our economic system, massively boost wealth for billions of people and help solve the climate change crises.
 The authors leave no engineering and economic stone unturned in their quest for excellence.
-The last part of the book explores transformative ideas such as gently increasing energy and resource prices, and new concepts of well-being in a more equitable world.
+The last part of the book explores transformative ideas such as gently increasing energy and resource prices, and new concepts of wellbeing in a more equitable world.

 Authors: Ernst Ulrich von Weizsacker, Charlie Hargroves, Michael H. Smith, Cheryl Desha, Peter Stasinopoulos